 - Ideal location in the Parksville Qualicum Beach region.
 Explore the abundance of outdoor activities including golf, hiking, caving, cycling, kayaking, skiing and whale watching.
 The concierge can help you plan.

-- The Grotto Spa at Tigh-Na-Mara was voted the #1 spa in Western Canada and the #1 ocean spa experience in North America.
+- The Grotto Spa at Tigh-Na-Mara was voted the #1 spa in Canada and the #1 ocean spa experience in North America.
 Designed to emulate a natural stone grotto, the 2,500-square-foot warm water pool is infused with natural minerals and trace elements to detoxify the body.
 Treatments utilizing West Coast natural ingredients include facials, body wraps and glows, massages, manicures and pedicures.
 I blissed out in a hot stone massage by the expert hands of therapist Shari.
 The Relaxation Lounge provides complimentary fresh fruit, infused waters and tea and coffee.

 - Since Tigh-Na-Mara Seaside Spa Resort & Conference Centre is about 45 minutes from Nanaimo Airport or an hour from Comox Airport (if traffic is light), it’s best to rent a car or bring your own on BC Ferries from Vancouver or Seattle.
 Shuttle service from the airports is available.